koelling/amplimap/docs/advanced.rst

 longer applies.

-However, amplimap can still produce pileups and variant calls using unmapped bam files as input.
+However, amplimap can still produce pileups and variant calls using your raw FASTQ or unmapped BAM (uBAM) files as input.

 To run this, create a working directory containing the ``targets.bed`` or ``targets.csv`` file as usual, as well as a